 Have you ever wondered how your digestive system works and what is happening to that meal before it reaches the toilet?

 The digestive system is made up of a complex set of organs, starting at the mouth and ending at the anus.
-For proper digestion and absorption of nutrients to occur, your digestive system needs to be fuctioning at its best.
-Lets take a look at the journey your food goes through in the digestive system.
+For proper digestion and absorption of nutrients to occur, your digestive system needs to be functioning at its best.
+Let’s take a look at the journey your food goes through in the digestive system, and what it takes to extract the nutrition from your food.

-The pancreas is located at the start of the small intestine (duodenum), and has the job of producing enzymes to break down carbohydrates, protein and fat.
-When you eat, the body signals the pancreas to produce enymes.
+The Pancreas The pancreas is located at the start of the small intestine (duodenum), and has the job of producing enzymes to break down carbohydrates, protein and fat.
+When you eat, the body signals the pancreas to produce enzymes.
 If you have low pancreatic enzyme function you may get belching, burping, bloating, indigestion and constipation.

 The Liver and Gallbladder